recSlayer/type-modeling/README.md

 - Select the `python-attr-lookup/` directory.
     - Note: That’s the directory, **not** the `.iml` file!
 You open the iml when importing a module, but the directory when importing a project.
         - Note: Yes, this is ridiculous.
 Talk to the IntelliJ folks.
+- If you get a message about importing the Gradle project, you can click “Skip.”
+I already set up this project for IntelliJ.

+**To open the project in VS Code:**

+- Open the `python-attr-lookup/` directory.
+- If it asks you to trust the project, choose "Yes, Trust."
+- After some time building, VS Code should recognize the Java project and show you the option to run tests in the leftmost navigation bar.
+If you don’t see tests showing up, or if you get errors opening the projects…_sigh._ Contact me for help!

 ### Part 1.0: Study the starting code